Foreshock: Mechanics

 The observation of foreshocks associated with many earthquakes suggests that they are part of a preparation process prior to nucleation.
 In one model of earthquake rupture, the process forms as a cascade, starting with a very small event that triggers a larger one, continuing until the main shock rupture is triggered.
 However, analysis of some foreshocks has shown that they tend to relieve stress around the fault.
 In this view, foreshocks and aftershocks are part of the same process.
 This is supported by an observed relationship between the rate of foreshocks and the rate of aftershocks for an event.
 In practice, there are two main conflicting theories about foreshocks: earthquake triggering process (described in SOC models and ETAS-like models) and the loading process by aseismic slip (nucleation models).
 This debate about the prognostic value of foreshocks is well known as Foreshock Hypothesis.

 Earthquake prediction

 An increase in seismic activity in an area has been used as a method of predicting earthquakes, most notably in the case of the 1975 Haicheng earthquake in China, where an evacuation was triggered by an increase in activity.
 However, most earthquakes lack obvious foreshock patterns and this method has not proven useful, as most small earthquakes are not foreshocks, leading to probable false alarms.
 Earthquakes along oceanic transform faults do show repeatable foreshock behaviour, allowing the prediction of both the location and timing of such earthquakes.

+Ring shaped patterns of foreshocks may precede strong earthquakes.